 You see, this is an issue that affects every country and touches many lives, but most are unaware of it unless one dreaded day they find themselves smack in middle of the alter-reality called the NICU, as was the case with our family.
 It was only 4.5 months ago that my son entered the world and brought us abruptly up to speed on the realities of premature arrivals.
 That’s why this year, to participate in November’s prematurity awareness movement, we’ve rounded up some of the top ways to help support the health of premature infants starting at the microbial level.

 Introducing the human microbiome

 Have you heard of the human microbiome?
 Believe it or not, our bodies are comprised of trillions of bacteria that colonize to make up our bodily functions and keep us healthy.
 The vast majority of these bacteria are located in the gut, which is why we often hear about bacteria and gut health being related.
 And the science is clear: gut health begins at birth.

-While you’re filled with trillions of floating friends who help optimize your digestion, mood, immunity, and have many other functions as well, your tiny infant likely has little bacteria until birth (though new research is uncovering more about the infant incolution all the time.)
+While you’re filled with trillions of floating friends who help optimize your digestion, mood, immune system, and have many other functions as well, your tiny infant likely has little bacteria until birth (though new research is uncovering more about the infant inoculation all the time.)
 As your baby passes through the vaginal canal, is embraced in skin-to-skin contact and enjoys his first foods, he immediately inherits his most important gift from his mom: bacteria.